SALVATION: TWO (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 The sixteenth of Abib, the second day of the week of Unleavened Bread, also is important, being the day of the feast of Firstfruits.

 All Jews, and many—perhaps most—Christians are well-acquainted with the Passover story.

-And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.
+‘Now the blood shall be a sign for you on the houses where you are.
+And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 (Exodus 12:13)

 Passover is the first of the seven Levitical feasts (Leviticus Chapter 23).
 The first three of the seven feasts are grouped together and referred to as “the feast of Unleavened Bread” (Deuteronomy 16:16).
 Passover is the only one of the seven feasts ever to be celebrated in the midst of the Egyptians.

 There was one actual Passover, that which occurred over three thousand years ago.
 However, the feast of Passover has been celebrated annually ever since the Jews left Egypt (perhaps missing a few times due to difficult circumstances).
 These subsequent observations commemorate the original Passover.
 The feast of Passover gives Christians insight into salvation, the first area of redemption.

 It is worthy of note that the blood on the two side posts and on the upper door post of the houses of Israel was for a token, a sign.
 Nothing was said about the sins of Israel when the Passover was instituted by the Lord.

 The Passover was an act of salvation, protecting the Israelites while the death angel struck the Egyptians because of their worship of demon gods.
 The Law of Moses had not been given as yet and so the people of Israel were largely ignorant of the moral demands of the Lord.